trustoverip/tswg-acdc-specification/spec/spec.md

 The basic Selective disclosure mechanism shared by all is comprised of a single aggregated blinded commitment to a list of blinded commitments to undisclosed values.
 Membership of any blinded commitment to a value in the list of aggregated blinded commitments may be proven without leaking (disclosing) the unblinded value belonging to any other blinded commitment in the list.
 This enables provable Selective disclosure of the unblinded values.
 When a non-repudiable digital signature is created on the aggregated blinded commitment then any disclosure of a given value belonging to a given blinded commitment in the list is also non-repudiable.
 This approach does not require any more complex cryptography than digests and digital signatures.
 This satisfies the design ethos of minimally sufficient means.
 The primary drawback of this approach is verbosity.
 It trades ease and simplicity and adoptability of implementation for size.
 Its verbosity may be mitigated by replacing the list of blinded commitments with a Merkle tree of those commitments where the Merkle tree root becomes the aggregated blinded commitment.

-Given sufficient cryptographic entropy of the blinding factors, collision resistance of the digests, and unforgeability of the digital signatures, either inclusion proof format (list or Merkle tree digest) prevents a potential Disclosee or adversary from discovering in a computationally feasible way the values of any undisclosed blinded value details from the combination of the schema of those value details and either the aggregated blinded commitment and/or the list of aggregated blinded commitments [@Hash][@HCR][@QCHC][@Mrkl][@TwoPI][@MTSec].
+Given sufficient cryptographic entropy of the blinding factors, collision resistance of the digests, and unforgeability of the digital signatures, either inclusion proof format (list or Merkle tree digest) prevents a potential Disclosee or adversary from discovering in a computationally feasible way the values of any undisclosed blinded value details from the combination of the schema of those value details and either the aggregated blinded commitment and/or the list of aggregated blinded commitments [[ref: Hash]] [[ref: HCR]] [[ref: QCHC]] [[ref: Mrkl]] [[ref: TwoPI]] [[ref: MTSec]].
 A potential Disclosee or adversary would also need both the blinding factor and the actual value details.

-Selective disclosure in combination with Partial disclosure for Chain-link confidentiality provides comprehensive correlation minimization because a Discloser may use a non-disclosing metadata ACDC prior to acceptance by the Disclosee of the terms of the Chain-link confidentiality expressed in the rule section [@CLC].
+Selective disclosure in combination with Partial disclosure for Chain-link confidentiality provides comprehensive correlation minimization because a Discloser may use a non-disclosing metadata ACDC prior to acceptance by the Disclosee of the terms of the Chain-link confidentiality expressed in the rule section [[ref: CLC]].
 Thus, only malicious Disclosees who violate Chain-link confidentiality may correlate between independent disclosures of the value details of distinct members in the list of aggregated blinded commitments.
 Nonetheless, they are not able to discover any as-of-yet undisclosed (unblinded) value details.

 #### Selectively disclosable attribute ACDC